BishopFox/asminject/docs/examples-python.md

 2022-05-12T19:46:56.264897 - Loop count 2
 ```

 In a separate terminal, locate the process and inject some arbitrary Python code into it.
-Note the use of the `--non-pic-binary` option discussed in <a href="docs/specialized_options.md#specifying-non-pic-code">specialized options</a>, as this is required for Python 3.9 specifically.
+Note the use of the `--non-pic-binary` option discussed in <a href="docs/specialized_options.md#specifying-non-pic-code">specialized options</a>, as this is required for Python 3.9 specifically on most(?) x86-64 Linux distributions.
 For other Python versions, you may or may not need to exclude the option.

 This payload requires one variable: `pythoncode`, which should contain the Python script code to execute in the existing Python process.